ibm-cloud-docs/vpc/bs_snapshots_view.md

 {: #snapshots-vpc-view}

 You can view a list of all snapshots and consistency groups, and drill down to see information about a particular snapshot.
 Choose the UI, CLI, API, or Terraform to retrieve this information.
 {: shortdesc}

 Consistency groups are not supported for second-generation storage volumes in the current release.
-[Beta]{: tag-cyan} Customers with special access can create cross-regional copies of the second-generation volume backups if the source volume exceeds 10 TB.
-This feature is not generally available yet.
+{: note}

 ## Listing snapshots in the console
 {: #snapshots-vpc-view-ui}